simonmichael/hledger/site/download.md

 # Download

-Would you like to..
+Do you want to..
 <a name="a"></a>

-## A. download a packaged version ?
+## A. download a system package ?

 <style>
 tr { vertical-align:top; }